top of page

 Project Benefits

-• Installs approximately 300 feet of new sewer pipe, replacing aging sewer pipe constructed in 1962
+Replaces more than 3,700 feet of aging sewer pipe constructed in 1962

 6th Street Segment